carfreesc/carfreesc.github.io/notes.md

 ### Chicago and points west:

-There are two realistic options to get to Chicago, which is the hub for Amtrak's major routes to the west coast.
+There are two realistic options to get to Chicago, which is the hub for Amtrak's major routes across the midwest and to the west coast.
 (Well, OK, I guess you could fly to Chicago.)

 <ul>
 <li>A Flixbus route leaves State College at 4:25 PM and arrives in Chicago at 6:10 AM, making stops in Columbus, Indianapolis, and others.</li>